-Note: If you enabled CRC checking during backup, you must enable the Scan files with CRC verification option if you want to verify the integrity of the data.
+Note: If you enabled CRC checking during backup, you must enable the Calculate and Store CRC Value on Backup Media option if you want to verify the integrity of the data.

 - 5. Click Filter to specify filters for the job. - 6.
 Click Start to submit the job.